-The first inclusion of Vanos was in the 1992 BMW M50 engine that was used in the 5-Series and only adjusted the position of the intake camshaft.
-Double Vanos was introduced four years later in 1996 in the S50 engine and featured continuous variability of the intake and exhaust valves, rather than only the intake valve like the single vanos had done.
+The first inclusion of VANOS was in the 1992 BMW M50 engine that was used in the BMW E34 5-Series and only adjusted the position of the intake camshaft.
+Double VANOS was introduced four years later in 1996 in the S50 engine and featured continuous variability of the intake and exhaust valves, rather than only the intake valve like the single VANOS had done.

 Here are two diagrams that show how VANOS works, if anyone wants to confuse themselves even more:

 Well, you really don’t.
-Understanding the Vanos system and the technical and mechanical ideology behind it is a headache and filled with jargon that only advanced mechanics and ECU tuners need to understand.
-What’s important to us as BMW owners is knowing that the Vanos system is a major electronic component of our engine’s computer system and that a bad or damaged Vanos can cause a decrease in power and torque, rough idling conditions, and poor fuel economy.
+Understanding the VANOS system and the technical and mechanical ideology behind it is a headache and filled with jargon that only advanced mechanics and ECU tuners need to understand.
+What’s important to us as BMW owners is knowing that the BMW VANOS system is a major electronic component of our engine’s computer system and that a bad or damaged VANOS can cause a decrease in power and torque, rough idling conditions, and poor fuel economy.